AndrewGibbs/FractalIntegrals.jl/docs/src/integrals.md

 >Contrary to classical quadrature rules, the nodes typically lie outside of $\Gamma$.
 Therefore, it is necessary to assume that $f$ is supported on $\mathrm{Hull}(\Gamma)$.

 ### Gauss Quadrature
 On standard domains, Gaussian qudarature rules are the most widely used for smooth $f$.
-The classical process, which involves constructing orthogaonl polynomials and a Jacobi matrix, can be generalised to fractal measures $\mu$ where
+The classical process, which involves constructing orthogaonl polynomials and a Jacobi matrix, was generalised in [Ma:96](@cite) to fractal measures $\mu$ where
 ```math
 \mathrm{supp}(\mu) = \Gamma \subset \mathbb{R}.
 ```